Inter Generational Friendship

 - And to really screw with your head, Presea is biologically and mentally twelve, but chronologically twenty-eight.

 - Several examples are possible in the Fire Emblem series, thanks to the support system.
-Among the more notable ones is Amelia (~15) and Duessel (old enough to be her grandfather) from The Sacred Stones, who even get a double-ending where Amelia becomes Duessel's "most trusted companion".
+Among the more notable ones is Amelia (~15) and Duessel (old enough to be her grandfather, likely in his mid 50') from The Sacred Stones, who even get a double-ending where Amelia becomes Duessel's "most trusted companion".
 The fact that Duessel reunites Amelia with her Missing Mom Melina, whom he rescued from the bandits who kidnapped her when Amelia was a child, probably helps a lot.

 - Considering Duessel's age, he's very prone to this trope.
 He also has good relationships with Ephraim (around early 20's), Cormag and Knoll (both in their mid 20's).
 No double endings, tho.